 V. Field Exam

-Students take the field exam in the summer after their first year.
-The faculty liaison will provide more information about the exam closer to the date of the exam.
+Students take the field exam in the summer after their second year.
+The students will receive two field exam assignments at the beginning of summer and will need to submit their responses by the end of the summer quarter:

 VI.
 Teaching Requirement